 The Baltimore EMSA has been identified as a highly impacted community, due to the drastic loss of funds that will take place over the next five years.
-HUD has assigned Technical Assistance (TA) providers to work with all highly impacted communities in order to assist with planning and developing strategic plans that ensure that the values of OHH are being implemented in the planning processes.
-The City and Cloudburst Group (Technical Assistance Provider) has executed a Memorandum of Understanding (MOU) to implement the City’s plan to serve those affected by HIV/AID in the Baltimore EMSA.
+The Department of Housing and Urban Development (HUD) has assigned Technical Assistance (TA) providers to work with all highly impacted communitiesto to plan and develop strategic plans that ensure OHH values are implemented.
+The City and Cloudburst Group (TA provider) has executed a Memorandum of Understanding (MOU) to implement the City’s plan to serve those affected by HIV/AIDS in the Baltimore EMSA.

 The City of Baltimore’s HOPWA Program has partnered with the State of Maryland’s Ryan White (RW) Program.
 For FY2020 the State awarded the City’s HOPWA program a $1.1 million support RW eligible services provided under the City’s HOPWA program and sub-recipients.
-Over the last fiscal year, this partnership allowed the City to have an additional $1,045,921 originally allocated to services to be placed in our TBRA program to house additional households.
-These State Special funds (SSF) were used to cover services to HOPWA eligible households as listed below:
+Over the last fiscal year, this partnership allowed the City to place an additional $1,045,921 in our tenant-based rental assistance program to house additional individuals.
+These State Special Funds (SSFs) were used to cover services to HOPWA eligible households such as:

 - Medical and Non-Medical Case Management